Angier B. Duke Scholar, Class of 1967

 Benjamin N. Duke Scholar, Class of 1995

 Damon Wilson graduated from Duke in 1995 as a Benjamin N. Duke Scholar majoring in Political Science.
 Following graduation, Wilson was awarded the first Hart Leadership Fellowship, working in Rwanda with Save the Children’s Children and War Program.
 Wilson then received his master’s degree from Princeton’s Woodrow Wilson School of Public and International Affairs in 1998.
 He was selected for a Presidential Management Fellowship and worked on the State Department’s China desk and at the U.S. Embassy in Beijing.
-Next, he worked in the U.S. Department of State’s Office of European Security and Political Affairs, where he was responsible for cooperation with NATO allies on missile defense, nuclear policy, and preventing the spread of weapons of mass destruction.
-From 2001-2004, Wilson served in Brussels as Deputy Director of the Private Office of the NATO Secretary General and was a major part of the successful effort to avert civil war in Macedonia.
-Wilson then worked at the National Security Council as the Director for Central, Eastern, and Northern European affairs from 2004-2006 before serving at the US Embassy in Baghdad as the Executive Secretary and Chief of Staff, where he helped manage one of the largest U.S. embassies and played a key role in overseeing the embassy’s effort to design and implement a civilian surge throughout Iraq.
+Next, he worked in the U.S. Department of State’s Office of European Security and Political Affairs.
+From 2001-2004, Wilson served in Brussels as Deputy Director of the Private Office of the NATO Secretary General and then worked at the National Security Council as the Director for Central, Eastern, and Northern European affairs from 2004-2006.
+Next, he served at the US Embassy in Baghdad as the Executive Secretary and Chief of Staff, where he played a key role in overseeing the embassy’s effort to design and implement a civilian surge throughout Iraq.
 From 2007-2009, Wilson served as Special Assistant to President George W. Bush and Senior Director of European Affairs at the National Security Council.
 Mr. Wilson is now the Executive Vice President of the Atlantic Council, a DC-based think tank, serving as both a thought leader and manager.
-His work is committed to advancing a Europe whole, free and at peace to include Europe’s East, the Western Balkans, and the Black Sea region; to strengthening the NATO Alliance; and to fostering a transatlantic partnership capable of tackling global challenges and promoting its common values.
-Wilson speaks French and has been decorated by the Presidents of Estonia, Hungary, Latvia, and Poland for his efforts to advance transatlantic relations.
+His work is committed to advancing a Europe whole, free and at peace; to strengthening the NATO Alliance; and to fostering a transatlantic partnership capable of tackling global challenges and promoting its common values.
+Wilson has been decorated by the Presidents of Estonia, Hungary, Latvia, and Poland for his efforts to advance transatlantic relations.

 Angier B. Duke Scholar, Class of 1994